SiegeLord/SLRConfig/Readme.md

 ### Newtype structs and variants

-These are encoded by a 1-element tagged arrays.
+These are encoded by 1-element tagged arrays.
 The tag is the name of the struct/variant, and the array element is the value.

 ### Tuple structs and variants